A "black hole theorem," and its implications: ``Black hole theorem," (v1)

 \subsubsection{Identical exterior evolution}

-The property of identical exterior evolution can also be illustrated in the LQFT approximation, but stated more generally.
+The property of identical exterior evolution can also be illustrated in the LQFT approximation, but stated in the more general context.
 Fig.~\ref{Figslices} shows two slices through a black hole geometry, with possibly different internal components $\psi_{BH,i}$, or excitations, labelled by $i$, of the state on the first slice.
-If one considers LQFT evolution between the slices -- which can be very concretely described in terms of a hamiltonian\cite{SGsch,SG2d},\footnote{Further discussion of the higher-dimensional case will appear in \cite{GiPe}.} then the differences in the internal state do not affect the evolution of the external part of the state: the evolution operator $U(t)$ maps \beq |\psi_{BH,i},\psi_{env}\rangle\ \rightarrow\ |\Psi(t)\rangle =|\psi_{BH,i}',\psi_{env}'\rangle \eeq where the external $\psi'_{env}$ is independent of $i$.
+If one considers LQFT evolution between the slices -- which can be very concretely described in terms of a hamiltonian,\footnote{See \cite{SGsch,SG2d,GiPe} for recent explicit treatment of such hamiltonians.} then the differences in the internal state do not affect the evolution of the external part of the state: the evolution operator $U(t)$ maps \beq |\psi_{BH,i},\psi_{env}\rangle\ \rightarrow\ |\Psi(t)\rangle =|\psi_{BH,i}',\psi_{env}'\rangle \eeq where the external $\psi'_{env}$ is independent of $i$.
 The different $i$ only affect the evolution inside their forward lightcone, which is shown, and evolves to $r=0$.
+While LQFT motivates the structure of the evolution \eqref{indepev}, that structure is more general.

 One way to imagine characterizing this independence is by calculating a density matrix, \beq \rho_{env} = Tr_{BH}|\Psi(t)\rangle\langle\Psi(t)| \eeq which if this condition holds is expected to be independent of $i$.
 However, defining such a density matrix depends on introducing some cutoff prescription.
 An alternative is to consider operators $\calo_{env}$ acting on the environment, and state that \beq \langle\Psi(t)|{\cal O}_{env}|\Psi(t)\rangle \eeq is independent of the black hole state $i$ for all such operators in the observable subalgebra $\cala_{env}$.